 Cindy has handled complex financing that range in aggregate principal amounts of $100,000 to more than $1 billion.
 To Cindy, the number of zeros in a deal amount isn’t significant; she always gives the same level of dedication and effort to each transaction.

-- Counsel for a variety of tax-exempt structures utilized in the financial markets, including revenue and tax municipal bonds, certificates of participation, credit enhancement vehicles, multi-modal rate structures, pooled transactions, refunding issues, leases and derivative products.
+Drawing on her extensive and diverse knowledge, Cindy helped in the creation of the first variable rate programs for Tennessee cities and counties, as well as the first educational and hospital pools and the first swap transactions in the state.
+She provides counsel on a variety of tax-exempt and taxable plans of finance utilized in the financial markets, including municipal revenue bonds, general obligation bonds, mortgage bonds, certificates of participation, credit enhancement vehicles, multi-modal rate structures, pooled transactions, refunding issues, leases and derivative products.

-Cindy played a key role in adding the Nashville office to Adams and Reese and served as Partner in Charge in Nashville from 2005 to 2008.
-She currently serves on the firm’s Expansion Committee.
-She has served as a member of Tennessee's Department of Human Services Advisory Council, Juvenile Court Pro Bono Program and the Board of Directors for St. Patrick’s Homeless Shelter.
-She is a Fellow of the Nashville Bar Association and also served as a member of the Funding Board for the Music City Center Project.
+Previously the Partner in Charge of the Nashville office and member of the firm’s Expansion Committee, Cindy has also served as a member of Tennessee's Department of Human Services Advisory Council, the Juvenile Court Pro Bono Program and the Board of Directors for St. Patrick’s Homeless Shelter.
+She is a Fellow of the Nashville Bar Association and the American Bar Association and also served on the Funding Board for the Music City Center Project.